skypjack/entt/docs/md/entity.md

 ```

 It isn't necessary to invoke all functions each and every time.
 What functions
-to use in which case mostly depends on the goal and there is not a golden rule
+to use in which case mostly depends on the goal.<br/>
-for that.
-For obvious reasons, what is important is that the data are restored
+For obvious reasons, what is important is that the data are restored in exactly
-in exactly the same order in which they were serialized.
+the same order in which they were serialized.

 The `entities` member function restores the sets of entities and the versions
-that they originally had at the source.
+that they originally had at the source.<br/>
 The `component` member function restores all and only the components specified
 and assigns them to the right entities.
-Note that the template parameter list
+The template parameter list must be the
-must be exactly the same used during the serialization.
+same used during the serialization.<br/>

-The `orphans` member function literally releases those entities that have no
+The `orphans` member function releases the entities that have no components, if
-components attached.
-It's usually useless if the snapshot is a full dump of the
-source.
-However, in case all the entities are serialized but only few components
-are saved, it could happen that some of the entities have no components once
-restored.
-The best the users can do to deal with them is to release those
-entities and thus update their versions.
+any.

 ### Continuous loader

 A continuous loader is designed to load data from a source registry to a
 (possibly) non-empty destination.
-The loader can accommodate in a registry more
+The loader accommodates in a registry more
 than one snapshot in a sort of _continuous loading_ that updates the destination
 one step at a time.<br/>
 Identifiers that entities originally had are not transferred to the target.